 I am somewhere in the Arctic with snow blustering around me and my party.
 I am saddled with the heart wrenching and undeniable knowledge that one of us is going to have to die in order to save the others.
 In a noble gesture I can’t say I’d repeat in real life, I jump into what looks like an ice fishing hole and am immediately satisfied to know that I’ve saved all my peoples’ lives.

 I start sinking down into the blackness, waiting for panic, fear, freezing pain and my eventual drowning death.
 I realize then that I’m not getting cold and I can breathe, but I’m still sinking and it’s getting darker.
 And I’m wildly afraid of the ocean so I decide that if I’m clearly not dying today, I better start swimming.
 So I begin struggling back up to the surface of the water.

 The action of this dream tells the story.
-The dreamer jumps into an icy hole that he thinks will spell death, but he’s willing to do to save the lives of his friends.
-That detail defines why he risks his life.
+The dreamer jumps into an icy hole that he thinks will spell death, but he’s willing to do it to save the lives of his friends.
+That detail defines, metaphorically, why he risks his life.

-After breaking the symbolism and thinking about how the action connects with his life, the dreamer connects with the theme of sacrificing himself for his friends.
-The dream shows it in exaggerated form—indeed, he admits if confronted with such a situation in waking life he might not be so heroic—but it’s an apt way of describing how he sacrifices himself for his friends.
+After decoding the symbolism and thinking about how the action connects with his life, the dreamer recognizes the theme of sacrificing himself for his friends.
+The dream shows it exaggerated and amplified — indeed, he admits if confronted with such a situation in waking life he might not be so heroic — but it’s an apt way of describing how he sacrifices himself for his friends.

 When figuring out the meaning of a dream, take special note of the actions.
 Connect them with your life.
-See if they help define the symbols and other connective dream details.
+See how they help define the symbols and other connective dream details.